 xx.3.3 WAIC Systems shall not cause harmful interference to radio altimeter systems on other aircraft while in operation in the frequency band 4 200 – 4 400 MHz.

 Note: Compliance with xx.3.3 is achieved by limiting the power of WAIC emissions below the level at which altimeter performance may be affected.
-The RTCA document DO-xxx and the EUROCAE document ED-260 specify the power spectral density limit for a WAIC system that is consistent with xx.4.2 below, and provide one acceptable method of demonstrating compliance with that power spectral density limit.
+The RTCA document DO-378 and the EUROCAE document ED-260 specify the power spectral density limit for a WAIC system that is consistent with xx.4.2 below, and provide one acceptable method of demonstrating compliance with that power spectral density limit.

-xx.3.4 WAIC systems shall tolerate interference from radio altimeters and WAIC systems on other aircraft in the frequency band 4 200 – 4 400 MHz.
+xx.3.4 WAIC systems shall perform their intended function in presence of emissions from radio altimeters and WAIC systems on other aircraft in the frequency band 4 200 – 4 400 MHz.

-Note: The RTCA document DO-xxx and the EUROCAE document ED-260 provide one acceptable method of demonstrating compliance with xx.3.4 via test.
-Alternatively, the critical coexistence scenario described in DO-xxx and ED-260 may also be used to develop appropriate analyses to demonstrate compliance with xx.3.4.
+Note: The RTCA document DO-378 and the EUROCAE document ED-260 provide one acceptable method of demonstrating compliance with xx.3.4 via test.
+Alternatively, the critical coexistence scenario described in DO-378 and ED-260 may also be used to develop appropriate analyses to demonstrate compliance with xx.3.4.